CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 1: Load Balancing and Model Routing.md

    ![](./media/e1t2p5(2).png)

 4. Run the cell **Create Deployment using Bicep**.
 Creates the resource group if needed, writes params.json, and deploys resources using Bicep.
-At the end, APIM, AI services, and model routing are provisioned (or an error is returned).
+At the end, APIM, AI services, and model routing are provisioned.

    ![](./media/deploy-e1t2.png)